adsbypasser/adsbypasser/README.md

 [![Build Status][2]][3]

-## Compatibility With Other Userscripts/Add-Ons/Extensions

-By disabling some features, you could resolve conflicts with other userscripts/add-ons/extentions ... etc.
+## Run-time Configurations

-To do this, you could open [this page][4] to adjust configurations.
+Please see [this page][4] to adjust configurations.

+* Align To Center (default: on)

+    Image will align to the center of screen.
+    If you turn it off, NoPicAds will not adjust that for you.

-* Image Aligning (default: on)
+* Change Background (default: on)

-    With this option on, image will align to screen center and have a dark background, just like the theme used in Mozilla Firefox.
+    Image page will have a dark background, just like the theme used in Mozilla Firefox.
+    If you turn it off, NoPicAds will not adjust that for you.

+* Scale Image (default: on)

+    Image will scale to fit your screen size.
+    You can still toggle the image size by click on the image.
     If you turn this off, NoPicAds will not adjust that for you.

-* Image Redirect (default: on)
+* Redirect Image (default: on)

-    With this option on, NoPicAds will directly open the image by browser if current site is a image hosting site.
+    NoPicAds will directly open the image by browser if current site is a image hosting site.
     If you turn this off, NoPicAds will only works on link shortener sites.

-If you still have problem, you could adjust userscripts' execution order.
+* External Server Support (default: off)

+    NoPicAds will send request to a external server, because browser-side JavaScript can not solve some problem (e.g.: captcha) This is not enabled by default because of privacy concern.

 ## How To Build